Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 - New Node: Find Ambush Points.
 This node use an Environment Query System, the very same used by the Jhebbal Sag hunters events, to find points in a radius around the player that can reach the target, preferably in their backs.

 `0.8.3`
+- New Nodes:
-- New Node: Fire timer early.
+    - Fire timer early.
 This trigger a timer before it reach its trigger date.
+    - Is Spawned NPC at Destination.
+Check if an NPC has arrived to the lastest destination it was given
+    - Get Spawned NPC in various box and spheres
+    - Get Actor Position.
+Replacing specific position request, this will work with players, admin tools, or spawned NPC.
+    - Receive Message.
+To make personalized notifications to a specific player.
+    - Convert generic admin tool to a specific tool and back.
+    - Send local message from a Puppet

 ## Changed
 `0.8.0`